ellbur/libtotalmap/README.md

 `libtotalmap`, being just code, can do far more than just map keys to other keys.
 If you can code it, it can do it.

 So far, I've only used `libtotalmap` to add one more elaborate feature: movement keys that can be accessed on the letter keys---without moving your hand over to the arrow keys.
-This is a huge time saver, and now I can barely live without out.
+This is a huge time saver, and now I can barely live without it.

 The code for this is defined in `include/basic-movement-loop.hpp` and `src/basic-movement-loop.cpp`. `BasicMovementLoop` exposes a `handle()` function that also conforms to `DevInputHandler`.
 So, you can combine movement keys with another keyboard layout: